As a neighborhood, no other barrio has changed more than Chacarita has in the short time since I began this blog back in 2017.

 The city was forced to create a new cemetery in what is currently the Los Andes Park (a city park that’s located outside the current walls of today’s cemetery) for the yellow fever victims.

-There were so many victims to the outbreak, a tranvia (actually called the Funeral Tram or Tranvía Fúnebre) and a new train station with the same name, Funeral Station (that’s dark).
+There were so many victims to the outbreak, a tranvia (actually called the Funeral Tram or Tranvía Fúnebre) and a new train station with the same name, Funeral Station.

-The cemetery wasn’t exactly hygienic and had cremated up to 564 cadavers in one day.
+The cemetery wasn’t particularly hygienic and cremated up to 564 cadavers in one day.

 Imagine living next to that.

-Due to protests regarding hygiene from neighbors, the city shut down cemetery in 1875.
+Due to protests from neighbors, the city shut down the cemetery in 1875.

-In 1887, construction began on the New Chacarita Cemetery, the cemetery you see today.
+In 1887, construction began on the New Chacarita Cemetery, which is the cemetery you see today.

-It’s massive, at 96 hectares (237 acres!), it occupies a huge space in the center of a densely populated city.
+It’s massive, at 96 hectares (237 acres!), occupying a huge space in the center of a densely populated city.

 First, you’ll see mausoleums and pantheons similar to (and much larger than) those in Recoleta.